microsoft/r-server-hospital-length-of-stay/Powershell_Instructions.md

 [Click here](tables.html) to view more information about each of these tables.

-Right click `Forest_Prediction_Class` and select `View Top 1000 Rows` to preview the scored classification results.
 Right click `Forest_Prediction_Reg` and select `View Top 1000 Rows` to preview the scored regression results.

 [Click here](tables.html) to view the details all tables created in this solution.